 This year there will be a distinct Kentucky flavor going on at the U.S. Open.
 Everyone knows about Justin Thomas, but Campbellsville native and UK grad J.B.
 Holmes will be teeing off at 10:40 am on Thursday.
 The No. 51 rated golfer in the world has struggled recently, but already has a tournament win under his belt this season.

 The big news of the tournament is that UK alum Chip McDaniel has qualified to compete at Pebble Beach.
-The Clay County native will be playing in his fourth PGA Tour even after qualifying for the U.S. Open in a sectional event that took place in Springfield, Ohio.
+The Clay County native will be playing in his fourth PGA Tour event after qualifying for the U.S. Open in a sectional event that took place in Springfield, Ohio.
 Go low, Chip, and good luck.

 Buckle up for one of the best golf weekends of the year.